canonical/launchpad-manual/explanation/launchpad-ppa.rst

 Backported or patched Ubuntu packages
 -------------------------------------

-postgresql-10, postgresql-common, postgresql-debversion, slony1-2 (trusty, xenial)
+postgresql-10, postgresql-common, postgresql-debversion, slony1-2 (Trusty, Xenial)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Straight backports of PostgreSQL 10 and paraphernalia from bionic to
+Straight backports of PostgreSQL 10 and paraphernalia from Bionic to
-trusty. bionic's version is fine.
+Trusty.
+Bionic's version is fine.

-pgbouncer (trusty)
+pgbouncer (Trusty)
 ~~~~~~~~~~~~~~~~~~

 Trusty's pgbouncer with wgrant's ENABLE/DISABLE patch as required by